ponoor/step-series-support/docs/osc-command-references/homing_en.md

 Always

 #### Description
 Sets the time-out duration when executing [`/releaseSw`](https://ponoor.com/en/docs/step-series/osc-command-reference/homing/#releasesw_intmotorid_boolact_booldir) command.
 If the sensor cannot be released during this time frame, halt the movement as time-out.
+Specify 0 to disable the timeout.
 It can be configured from the configTool.

 #### Initial value
 5000[ms]